zer0cache/matic-docs/docs/pos/heimdall/modules/Auth.md

 Fees limit the growth of the state stored by every full node and allow for general purpose censorship of transactions of little economic value.
 Fees are best suited as an anti-spam mechanism where validators are disinterested in the use of the network and identities of users.

-**Since Heimdall doesn't support custom contract or code for any transaction, it uses fixed cost transactions.**

-For fixed cost transactions, the validator can top up their accounts on the Ethereum chain and get tokens on Heimdall using the [Topup](topup) module.
+Since Heimdall doesn't support custom contract or code for any transaction, it uses fixed cost transactions.
+For fixed cost transactions, the validator can top up their accounts on the Ethereum chain and get tokens on Heimdall using the [Topup](Topup.md) module.

 ## Types

-Besides accounts (specified in State), the types exposed by the auth module are StdSignature, the combination of an optional public key and a cryptographic signature as a byte array, StdTx, a struct that implements the `sdk.Tx` interface using `StdSignature`, `StdSignDoc`, a replay-prevention structure for `StdTx` which transaction senders must sign over.
+Besides accounts (specified in State), the types exposed by the auth module are **StdSignature**, the combination of an optional public key and a cryptographic signature as a byte array, **StdTx**, a struct that implements the `sdk.Tx` interface using **StdSignature**, and **StdSignDoc**, a replay-prevention structure for **StdTx** which transaction senders must sign over.

 ### StdSignature